wimblerobotics/Robotics_Book/book/chapters/creating_a_custom_behavior.md

   Needed for the `std::cout` statement which will mock the behavior of blinking a light.

 I put the code inside a namespace called `custom_behaviors`.
-Useing a namespace is a good practice to avoid name conflicts with other libraries.
+Using a namespace is a good practice to avoid name conflicts with other libraries.

 This class will act as a synchronous action node in the behavior tree so the class inherits from `BT::SyncActionNode`.